sajwanlava/SWEN422-assignment2/User Testing/Usability Test Plan.md

 Number of participants:
 Location of testing:
-Tools used for user interaction: We used pen, paper and a laptop to carry out this testing.
+Tools used for user interaction: We will us a pen, paper and a laptop to carry out this testing.

 Measures collected

 Demographic information